Consent Preferences

 Step Two - Prepare Egg/Cheese Sauce

-Gently beat one whole egg and two egg yolks together until smooth.
+Gently beat one whole egg and two egg yolks together until smooth and creamy.
 Add the grated cheeses and blend.
-The batter should have the consistency of the cake batter.
+The batter should have the consistency of cake batter.
 Set aside.

 Step Three - Brown Bacon and Deglaze Pan

 While your pasta water is heating, put your bacon in a sauté pan and then put the pan over low-medium heat.
-Cook the bacon slowly to render out fat gently.
+Simmer the bacon to gently render out the fat.
 It will take around 8-9 minutes to brown and crisp up the bacon, but keep it a little chewy.
 Remove the bacon to a plate.

 Put one ladle of pasta water into the pan with the bacon drippings (if there is a lot of bacon fat, remove half of it).
 Deglaze the pan and stir.